james-bui/friendly-hickory/faq.md

 ---
 title: About
-headline: A little about us and our policies
+headline: Information on our policies and us
-introduction: All right, friends.
-Let’s do this.
-This section will cover basic, frequently asked questions for e-commerce merchants.
+introduction: 'As the first Oriental herbal and goods store in Sacramento, we provide quality goods '
 questions:
 - question: How long does shipping take?
   answer: |-